-Other than being an important ingredient in your pepper spray, regularly consuming mace spice benefits your health in the long run.
-Obtained from the shell of nutmeg seeds, mace is used in Asian cultures to treat pain, nauseai XA symptom of conditions like motion sickness, food poisoning, or appendicitis which causes an urge to vomit but does not cause vomiting. , and digestive issues.
+Other than being an important ingredient in your pepper spray, regularly consuming mace spice provides nutrition and benefits your health in the long run.
+Obtained from the shell of nutmeg seeds, mace is used as a condiment in the cuisine of Asian cultures and to treat pain, nauseai , and digestive issues.
 In this article, we take a deeper dive into the health benefits of mace spice and the simple ways to add them to your regular diet.

 In This Article